 On Translation: How to work with a freelance translator

 But sometimes, being a translator can be tricky.
 Mainly, because being a freelance translator means being a negotiator as well.
-So, before my work as a translator begins, I have to make sure that the ground for the work laying ahead is solid and my collaboration with the client is build right.
+So, before my work as a translator begins, I have to make sure that the ground for the work lying ahead is solid and my collaboration with the client is built right.

 As a translator with experience, I’m aware of all the aspects of this work.
-But, quite often, I meet potential clients who have not had experience of working with freelance translators before, and this is where things can get astray.
+But, quite often, I meet potential clients who have not had experience working with freelance translators before, and this is where things can go astray.

 So, I thought, it would be amazing to share my four tips on how to work with a freelance translator, useful for clients and translators as well.
-This four tips will help to organize a fruitful collaboration between freelance translators and treir clients.
+These four tips will help to organize a fruitful collaboration between freelance translators and their clients.

 My tip NUMBER 1: Communication.

 Despite how simple this might seem, lack of communication can be a real barrier to a productive collaboration.
-What I mean by that?
-As a client, especially working with freelance translators, you might have your doubts, your fears and your insecurities whether this particular translator is a right fit for your job.
+What do I mean by that?
+As a client, especially working with freelance translators, you might have your doubts, your fears, and your insecurities about whether this particular translator is a right fit for your job.

 These feelings are absolutely healthy, but you don’t have to hide them.
-Tell about your fears, doubts and insecurities as it is.
-Don’t shy to ask to translate a short sample of your work for free to make sure that the qualification of the translator is enough for the work.
+Tell about your fears, doubts, and insecurities as they are.
+Don’t be shy about asking to translate a short sample of your work for free to make sure that the qualification of the translator is enough for the work.

 My tip NUMBER 2: Deadlines.